 (#2290)For MLO, a MAC Address KDE containing the MLD MAC address of the Supplicant.

-(#2290)For MLO, , an MLO Link KDE for each affiliated STA link containing the affiliated STA MAC address included by the non-AP MLD in the Multi-Link element in (Re)Association Request frame.
+(#2290)For MLO, when more than one link is requested, an MLO Link KDE for each affiliated STA link containing the affiliated STA MAC address included by the non-AP MLD in the Multi-Link element in (Re)Association Request frame. (#5303)

 Change the last paragraph as follows: